Nik-mundt/Group_08/README.md

 To make sure, that you have all packages installed, feel free to use the group_08.yaml file, which ensures that everything works smoothly.
 If you need help importing this to Anaconda, check out the following link: https://python-bloggers.com/2021/09/creating-and-replicating-an-anaconda-environment-from-a-yaml-file/
 You can either:
-- use the GUI from Anaconda and simply import the yaml file
+- use the GUI from Anaconda and simply import the yml file
 - use the terminal and enter the following code snipped (if you are in the same directory than the file):
 ```bash
 conda env create -f group_08.yml